11 DIY Body Scrubs for Smooth Summer Skin

 (Image credit: Getty Images)

-"This scrub will have you admiring how soft your skin is all day long," says Janine Mahon, a doctor of Traditional Chinese medicine.
-"Mandarin oranges ripen during the winter and are perfect for making the transition to spring.
-The peel has long been used in Chinese Medicine, prized for its ability to move stuck Qi, brighten our mood, and help relieve abdominal distention."
+"This scrub will have you admiring how soft your skin is all day long," stresses Janine Mahon, a doctor of Traditional Chinese medicine.
+"Mandarin oranges ripen during the winter and are perfect for transitioning to spring.
+The peel has long been used in Chinese Medicine, prized for its ability to brighten our mood and help relieve abdominal distention."

-1. Combine one cup of organic cane sugar, a third of a cup of organic olive oil (or one of your choice), two tablespoons of local honey, and the zest of one mandarin orange.
+1. Combine one cup of organic cane sugar, 1/3 cup of organic olive oil (or one of your choice), two tablespoons of local honey, and the zest of one mandarin orange.
 After zesting the mandarin, cut it in half and squeeze the juice into the mixture.

 2. Mix thoroughly and allow to sit for five minutes before using.